shorti006/CN-Cheat/README.txt

 My cheat engine;

-Main Completed: Hook, shell menu, writing 32-bit codes Main Unfinished: Inputing codes, 8, 16, and Joker writes
+Main Completed: Hook, shell menu, writing 32, 16, 8 bit codes, multiple codes, D type jokers Main Unfinished: Inputing codes from .txt file, and E type jokers

 Currently a working progress.
 Main reason to create my own is to add features that I have always wanted.
 That other cheat device makers didn't want to implement or didn't want at all.